WangJiajia-0901/Big-Data-Analysis/Homework_1.md

 ## 2  Big Data Problem Restatement and Properties
 ### 2.1 Problem Restatement
 For upper, the best time release is the time period that gets the most attention.
 In order to describe the most attention-watching time, you can judge from the following indicators.  <br>

-Indicators| Details
+Indicators | Details
 -|-
-Total online users of Bilibili | The more online users, the more people may watch this video Total online playback of Bilibili | More playback means the higher the viewing of new videos Time and number of times paused throughout the viewing process | More pauses mean that users are less attentive to viewing Whether the user has long "silent viewing" ｜ If the user does not do video clicks or other actions for a long time, the user can be considered to be using the video as a background and focusing on something else
+Total online users of Bilibili | The more online users, the more people may watch this video Total online playback of Bilibili | More playback means the higher the viewing of new videos Time and number of times paused throughout the viewing process | More pauses mean that users are less attentive to viewing Whether the user has long "silent viewing" | If the user does not do video clicks or other actions for a long time, the user can be considered to be using the video as a background and focusing on something else
+Number of times a bombshell was written | The more bombshell means that users are more enthusastics in participating Number of likes | The more likes, the more people focus on Nunmber of dislikes | The more dislikes, the more people have negative reaction Number of comments | The more comments, the more people focus on
 ### 2.2
 ### 2.3 3V properties